unioslo/tsd-file-api/group-based-access-control-on-uploads.md

 When finished, the file API invokes a data handler, passing along group information supplied by the HTTP client.
 If no group informaiton was supplied, it defaults to `pXX-member-group`.
 This handler is invoked with `sudo`.
 The `p01-fileapi-user` is given the right to invoke this with `sudo` by way on an entry in a sudoers file.

 The handler does two things: 1) it moves the data to a group folder `/tsd/pXX/data/durable/file-api/pXX-group-name`.
-Group folders have the following permissions: `p01-fileapi-user:pXX-group-name`.
+Group folders have the following permissions: `pXX-tsd-user:pXX-group-name`, where `pXX-tsd-user` is the identity of the person who uploaded the file.
 2) It changes the mode of the data from `-rw-------` to `-rw-rw----`.

 Now the members of the group in question can read, write, move and delete the data as they please.